Timber Price Trends (Yearly): Insights for Builders

 Why Timber Prices Fluctuate Yearly

 Timber prices don't move randomly, though it can definitely feel that way when you're staring at a quote that's 15% higher than last month.
+I've been caught off guard more than once, and that sinking feeling in your stomach when the numbers don't match your budget is something most builders know all too well.
 Yearly trends are shaped by a mix of predictable and unpredictable forces working together:

 Historical Timber Price Trends

 Looking at historical data is one of the most useful things you can do, even if you're just looking at rough estimates.
+It's easy to assume that whatever price you're quoted today is just "what timber costs," but that's like assuming the weather today is what it'll be all year.
 Here's a simplified view of how prices moved over a recent 5-year window:

 Keep a yearly spreadsheet of timber prices for the species and grades you use most.
 Track cubic meter or linear meter prices, treatment costs, and delivery fees separately—delivery charges can swing significantly based on fuel prices and distance.
 Over time, patterns emerge that aren't obvious when you're just looking at individual quotes.
-I started with a simple notebook before moving to a spreadsheet, and within two years I could reliably predict the best months to buy.
+I started with a simple notebook before moving to a spreadsheet, and within two years I could pretty reliably spot the best months to buy.
+It doesn't need to be fancy; a few columns and consistent entries will do the job.

 Factors Driving Yearly Changes

 Several key factors influence yearly price trends beyond the basic supply-demand equation.
-Some are obvious, others catch people by surprise:
+Some are obvious once you think about them, while others catch people by surprise.
+I've learned about a few of these the hard way:

 - Labor and fuel costs: Rising costs for harvesting crews, trucking, and processing all filter through to timber prices.
-Fuel surcharges are often added as separate line items rather than being baked into the base price.
+Fuel surcharges are often added as separate line items rather than being baked into the base price, so it's worth checking whether a quote includes them or not.

 How to Track Timber Prices

 Tracking timber prices is easier than most beginners think, and you don't need any special tools or subscriptions to get started.
+It's more about consistency than complexity.
 My approach, refined over several years, includes:

 - Checking supplier websites weekly—even a quick glance at their posted rates helps you notice when things shift